 1. Only apply for mortgage assistance with Mr. Cooper

-If you need to request pandemic payment relief, only apply with Mr. Cooper.
+If you need to request pandemic payment relief, apply only with Mr. Cooper.
 As your mortgage servicer, you must apply through us, though scammers may lead you to believe otherwise.
-Contact us through verified phone numbers, websites or email addresses, as scammers may pretend to be us.
+Contact us through verified phone numbers, websites, or email addresses, as scammers may pretend to be us.

 2. Contact HUD-approved housing counselors for help

-If you need help understanding your relief options or negotiating with us, contact HUD-approved housing counseling agencies.
+If you need help understanding your relief options or negotiating with us, contact a HUD-approved housing counseling agency.
 They can provide free foreclosure prevention and debt management information, as well as translation or other language assistance.
 Beware that scammers may also pose as a HUD representative or counselor.
 Legitimate housing counselors will not contact you first to discuss mortgage assistance.
 Homeowners are expected to reach out to them.
 You may contact one of the following federal government agencies for a list of HUD-approved agencies.

 - The U.S. Department of Housing and Urban Development (HUD) at (800) 569-4287 or www.hud.gov/counseling